moonburnt/a2s3/README.md

 - Simple leaderboard menu where you can see your previous high scores
 - Placeholder birth and death animations
 - Save/load settings into custom Config.prc located in `$HOME/.config/a2s3/config.prc`
-- Score multiplier.
-The more player kills without taking damage - the higher it gets
 - Spawn enemies in waves, instead of one at a time.
 Amount of enemies per wave should increase progressively
 - At least 2 types of enemy: chaser (implemented) and turret/ranger (unimplemented)
 - At least one item to pickup (med kit/health potion)
 - Basic charge meter.
 The more you hit enemy - the higher charge meter gets (up to 100).
 - At least 2 player's attacks: basic (implemented) and charge-based (require certain amount of charge points to be used)
-- Basic in-game UI that show player's hp, charge, score, score multiplier and number of current wave.
+- Basic in-game UI that show ~~player's hp~~, charge, ~~score, score multiplier~~ and number of current wave.
 Maybe also amount of damage dealt/received and amount of enemies left to clear the wave
+- Maybe move hitboxes under the legs of characters (e.g to some sort of "shadow") and reshape them to be ovals or rectangles, to make combat feel the same regardless of camera angle
+- Maybe make camera angle adjustable in game (with mouse wheel or something, between some degrees)

 ## License: